uct-cbio/16S-rDNA-decon-pipeline/README.md

 * conta_log.txt: Summary of contaminant OTUs which aligned to biological sample sequences.

 # Removing contaminants from the biological sample
-Average reads of contaminant OTUs are subtracted from their respective mapped OTUs in the biological sample otu-table.txt ( If using UCT-CBIO Nextflow pipeline, the biological sample otu-table is found in folder /nextflow-outdir/otu_picking/).
+Average reads of contaminant OTUs are subtracted from their respective mapped OTUs in the biological sample otu-table.txt (If you are using the uct-cbio-16S-rDNA Nextflow pipeline, the biological sample otu-table is found in folder /nextflow-outdir/otu_picking/).
 If the number of reads in the contaminant OTU is higher than in their respective OTU in the biological sample, then the entire OTU will be removed, otherwise, only the equilavent reads will subtracted.